ismawno/onyx/README.md

-# onyx
+# Onyx

-*Onyx* is a C++ application framework implemented with Vulkan and ImGui that I plan to use for any project requiring geometry visualization or a GUI.
+Onyx is a C++ application framework implemented with Vulkan and ImGui that I plan to use for any project requiring geometry visualization or a GUI.
 It is meant for personal use only, although I have tried my best to make it as user-friendly as possible.

 I have very little experience with graphics programming.
 This project represents my first serious "deep dive" into the Vulkan API, which is also the first graphics API I have ever used.
 I am sure there is a lot of room for improvement.